kubpica/AtreeboosterDI/Assets/AtreeboosterDI/README.txt

 Available dependency attributes: (in scripts deriving from MonoBehaviourExtended or MonoBehaviourSingleton<T>) [Component] - automatically finds the most likely component and injects the marked field with it.
-[GlobalComponent] - finds the singleton or traverses scene GameObjects looking for the component of the marked field.
+[GlobalComponent] - finds the singleton or traverses scene GameObjects looking for the component of the marked field type.
-[ChildComponent] - finds the component in children.
+[ChildComponent] - finds the component in children (descendants).
-[ParentComponent] - finds the component in parents.
+[ParentComponent] - finds the component in parents (predecessors).
 [SiblingComponent] - finds the component in siblings.
 [FamilyComponent] - searches for the component starting from parent down along the hierarchy.
 [FamilyComponent(true)] - find the component in own tree (form root down along the hierarchy).
-[OwnComponent] - looks for the component only in itself (own gameObject).
+[OwnComponent] - looks for the component only in itself (own GameObject).
 [ReferenceComponent] - looks for the component in GameObjects marked [ReferencePoint].
-[Child(name/index)] - Finds the GameObject by name in children or gets one by index.
+[Child(name/index)] - Finds the GameObject by name in children (descendants) or gets one by index.
-[Parent(name/index)] - Finds the GameObject by name in parents or gets one by index.
+[Parent(name/index)] - Finds the GameObject by name in parents (predecessors) or gets one by index.
 [Sibling(name/index)] - Finds the GameObject by name in siblings or gets one by index.
 [Reference(name)] - Finds closest in the hierarchy GameObject by name.
 [Root] - Gets own root GameObject or finds one by name if specified.